nyneservants/curriculum/_posts/Comparative-Theology.md

 Find out more by [visiting the project on GitHub](https://github.com/mojombo/jekyll).

-* [Introduction] (/curriculum/Comparative-Theology/COMP102-ChristianDenominations.pdf) Definitions: Theology, Comparative Theology, Classification of World Religions, Views on God, Views on Nature, Who do we consider Christians
+* Introduction Definitions: Theology, Comparative Theology, Classification of World Religions, Views on God, Views on Nature, Who do we consider Christians
 * Christian Denominations
     * Orthodox Christianity
     * Episcopal